 '''

-Open Auction

-2

-Auction params

-3

-Beneficiary receives money from the highest bidder

-beneficiary: public(address)

-auctionStart: public(timestamp)

-auctionEnd: public(timestamp)

-Current state of auction

-9

 highestBidder: public(address)

 10

 highestBid: public(wei_value)

 11

 12

+Set to true at the end, disallows any change

 13

-Set to true at the end, disallows any change

 ended: public(bool)

 14

 15

 Keep track of refunded bids so we can follow the withdraw pattern

 16

 pendingReturns: public(map(address, wei_value))

 17

+18

 Create a simple auction with 'bidding_time'

+19

 seconds bidding time on behalf of the

+20

 beneficiary address 'beneficiary'.

-21

 @public

-22

 def init(beneficiary: address, bidding_time: timedelta):

 23

 self.beneficiary = beneficiary

 24

 self.auctionStart = block.timestamp

 25

 self.auctionEnd = self.auctionStart + bidding_time

 26

 27

 Bid on the auction with the value sent

 28

 together with this transaction.

 29

 The value will only be refunded if the

 30

 auction is not won.

+31

 @public

+32

 @payable

 33

 def bid():

 Check if bidding period is over.

-35

 assert block.timestamp < self.auctionEnd

 36

 Check if bid is high enough

 37

 assert msg.value > self.highestBid

 38

 Track the refund for the previous high bidder

 39

 self.pendingReturns[self.highestBidder] += self.highestBid

 40

 Track new high bid

 41

 self.highestBidder = msg.sender

-42
+42.

 self.highestBid = msg.value

 43

 44

 Withdraw a previously refunded bid.
 The withdraw pattern is

+45

 used here to avoid a security issue.
 If refunds were directly

+46

 sent as part of bid(), a malicious bidding contract could block

+47

 those refunds and thus block new higher bids from coming in.

-48

-@public

 49

 def withdraw():

 50

 pending_amount: wei_value = self.pendingReturns[msg.sender]

 51

+self.pendingReturns[msg.sender] = 0

 52

-self.pendingReturns[msg.sender] = 0

 send(msg.sender, pending_amount)

 53

 54

 End the auction and send the highest bid

 55

 to the beneficiary.

 56

 @public

-'''

-'''
+57

 def endAuction():

 58

-It is a good quideline to structure functions that interact
+It is a good guideline to structure functions that interact

 59

 with other contracts (i.e. they call functions or send Ether)

 60

 into three phases:

 61

+62

 1. checking conditions

-62

 2. performing actions (potentially changing conditions)

 63

 3. interacting with other contracts

 64

 If these phases are mixed up, the other contract could call

 65

 back into the current contract and modify the state or cause

-66
+'''

+'''

 effects (Ether payout) to be performed multiple times.

 67

 If functions called internally include interaction with external

 68

 contracts, they also have to be considered interaction with

+69

 external contracts.

-71

 1. Conditions

-72.
+72

 Check if auction endtime has been reached

 73

 assert block.timestamp >= self.auctionEnd

 74

 Check if this function has already been called

 75

 assert not self.ended

 76

 77

 2. Effects

-78

 self.ended = True

-79

 80

 3. Interaction

 81

 send(self.beneficiary, self.highestBid)

 '''